Things to do in and around Sigiriya: Sri Lanka’s Cultural Triangle

 Think Sri Lanka and for most people, images of pristine beaches and rolling hills comes to mind.
 Besides the beaches, forests and misty hills, the country has enough and more to engage the culturally inclined.
 There exist a large number of cultural and ancient ruins, Buddhist temples and royal cities from the Sinhalese civilisation in Sri Lanka.
-This is understandable with more than 3000 years of ancient civilization and Buddhist influences.
-The most famous of them are all in the central heartland of the country, north of Kandy.
-This dry flat land is popularly known as the Cultural Triangle of Sri Lanka.
+The most famous of them are all in the central heartland of the country, in and around Sigiriya.
+This travel guide covers the best things to do in and near Sigiriya.
+The rock citadel in Sigiriya, cultural places in Polonnaruwa, Dambulla Temple and Kaudulla national park were the highlights of our time spent in the cultural heartland.

 Disclaimer: This helpful post contains some Affiliate links.
 This means that if you click on any of the links in this post (AND make a purchase) I may receive a small commission at absolutely no cost to you.
 As such I thank you in advance should you decide to click & buy.

-Day 1 of Cultural Triangle Itinerary in Sri Lanka: Sigiriya
+Day 1 in Sigiriya

 The rock citadel of Sigiriya is an impressive sight.